 How: How can you take even one baby step to shift into a kinder, more compassionate life today?

 Instead of focusing on all the ways “you don’t measure up,” the mistakes, or the “what ifs” – shift your thoughts to how you can care for yourself today to support yourself in more fully aligning with your Mind-Body-Spirit Intentions.
 Or what is one small step you can take right at this moment to step into who and how you choose to be in the world?

 Perhaps you need to pull out your agenda and pencil a few “happy things” into your week (print this Happy-Stress Worksheet to help out), or write yourself a reminder to get to bed earlier this week.
 Maybe you want to send a quick text of gratitude to someone or put down the remote and go for a walk in the crisp fall air instead.
 Call a friend, pull out the knitting or oil paints that you love but which have collected dust over in that corner, or get to work on that side-project of yours.
 The one that scares the heck out of you but you know you want to put yourself out there anyway.

-I invite you to print out the shift-your-thoughts-printable and put these 5 W’s into play in your life over the next week or two and notice how you begin to shift your thoughts.
+I invite you to put these 5 W’s into play in your life over the next week or two and notice how you begin to shift your thoughts.
 Notice how these simple questions can help you begin to practice more loving self-care.

 Who’s going to be the boss of your life?

 *these days I use a different process called “shift your thoughts” with my clients to understand how thought leads to emotion which leads to behavior (not to be confused with this post which I wish I’d have named a little differently).
 You can free Shift Your Thoughts Worksheets here.